ArinaMgk/unisym/doc/www.unisym.org/en/6-Depend.md

 >Why UNISYM update slowly and a bit complex?
 >: There were few contributors and they were busy with living and feeding their families.

+>"The code of UNISYM is so useless or ugly!" ?
+>: It is your free to choose how to use.
+If YOU take anything for granted, there is nothing to say.

 ```mermaid
 graph LR